shufanlin/proposal/proposal (2).md

 ## In just a sentence or two, summarize your project.
 (E.g., "A website that lets you buy and sell stocks.")

-A small game to catch dumplings falling from the sky and avoid firecrackers.
+A simple game to catch dumplings falling from the sky and avoid firecrackers.

 ## In a paragraph or more, detail your project.
 What will your software do?
 What features will it have?
 How will it be executed?